By Hwang Sok Yong

 Of course, it wasn’t until much later, after I’d gone to the ends of the Earth and suffered every kind of hardship, that I understood exactly why she had named me ‘Bari’.

 Bari’s story begins just before the great famine in the early 1990s in North Korea, during which hundreds of thousands of—perhaps a million—civilians starved to death.
-Just as in many of his previous books, Hwang Sok-Yong sets Princess Bari in the midst of Korean history, giving the reader insight not only into his characters, but into the history of his home country.
+Just as in many of his previous books, Hwang Sok-Yong sets Princess Bari in the midst of Korean history, giving the reader insight not only into his characters, but into the fabric of his home country.
 He paints a picture of a family living through this horrific time, but intertwines it with the fantastical mythology of the great Princess Bari, known to many Koreans as Barigongju (바리공주).

 In the beginning, young Bari’s father is well respected.
 And while he is continually suffering the apparent pain of having seven daughters—just as the mythical Barigongju’s father had—their life is pretty calm.
 Then the famine hits, and everything changes.
 They are moved to a new city, resources become scarce, and eventually they are all forced to leave the safety of their home in the little border town in the western region of North Korea.
 This is when the real struggles begin, for the family, and for Bari in particular.
 They start 고난의 행군, also known as the arduous march or the march of suffering, in search of both food and safety.